-Emergency contact resources in your community
+Emergency contact resources in B.C.

 If you, or someone in your care, has chest pains, difficulty breathing or severe bleeding, it could be life-threatening.
 Call 911 or your local emergency number immediately.

 Further emergency contact information for physical and mental health resources are available below.

 Lower Mainland: 604-682-5050Addiction services

 Toll free: 1-800-567-8911

 Access Central - Detox Referral Line: A network of direct and contracted addiction services for substance use problems, including counselling, needle exchange, opiate replacement therapy, withdrawal management and youth prevention.